ctavispost/personalPortfolio/resume.md

 March 1995 - August 2010
 {:.medEmphTxt .marginTopZero}

-- Wrote and edited abstracts, reports, letters adjusting style to suit audience and purpose.
+- Wrote and edited abstracts, reports, and letters adjusting style to suit audience and purpose.
 - Developed and maintained tailored case database and trained social workers in its use.
 </article>